Akshayakayy/FXD_Score/README.md

 ```
 pytorch-fxd --dataroot path/to/dataset
 ```
-path/to/dataset must contain two folders: real and generated
+path/to/dataset must contain two folders: setA and setB

 To run the evaluation on GPU, use the flag `--cuda`
 To compute other metric scores, use the flag `--all`